 In the last step of our SEO audit, we take a closer look at the content of the page.
 For larger projects, this step can ultimately be extended ad infinitum.
 The amount of work involved is enormous.

-With projects that are very text-heavy, it even makes sense to deal intensively with the linguistic structure of the texts.
+With very text-heavy projects, it even makes sense to deal intensively with the linguistic structure of the texts.
 If I deal with a rather emotional topic, such as dog food, with a text that lacks emotion, then it can lead to readers quickly jumping off again because they don’t feel addressed.

 In our SEO audit, however, we can take a maximum of 10-20 minutes for this, which is why we are again guided by the Pareto principle here.